-What Does Embossing Look Like?
+What does Embossing and Debossing Look Like?

-Types of Embossing
+Types of Embossing/Debossing

 For instance, round dies produce images with rounded corners while the flat dies create straight edges and hard shapes.

-The Process of Embossing
+The Embossing/Debossing Process

-A ‘male die’ is placed under the paper or substrate and the female die is positioned over it.
+A ‘male die’ is placed under the paper or substrate, and the female die is positioned over it.

-Gold and silver foils are commonly used, through solid colors are also employed to enhance the visual quotient of the product.
+Gold and silver foils are commonly used, though solid colors can also be employed to enhance the visual quotient of the product.

-Why is Embossing Used?
+Why is Embossing and Debossing Used?

 Businesses appreciate the following advantages of embossing to their marketing and brand-building goals: